-Many of us know that our immune system is important to our well being but are we doing enough to boost this immune system?
+Most of us are aware that our immune system is important to our well being but are we doing enough to boost this immune system?

-With winter coming and the ever present threat of flu, there is much we can do to improve our immune system to make us less vulnerable to colds and flu as well as other conditions such as outbreaks of psoriasis, rosacea
+When the cold winter weather appears along with the threat of colds and flu, there is much we can do to improve our immune system to make us less vulnerable.

 For a stronger immune system, what should you avoid?